 Best Student Paper Competition: Student presentations will automatically be entered to this competition and a certificate and a prize will be awarded to the best paper.

-Associate Professor Tomohiro Ando, University of Melbourne
+Associate Professor Jennifer Chan, The University of Sydney, Australia

 The international keynote speaker was Professor Andrew J. Patton.

 Download the 2018 program (pdf, 4.5MB)

 The Sydney Time Series & Forecasting Symposium (TSF2017), held on Thursday 30 November 2017 and Friday 1 December 2017, was the inaugural annual research meeting of the Time Series and Forecasting Research Group of the University of Sydney Business School.

 The international keynote speaker was Professor Javier Hidalgo, London School of Economics, UK.